Contact us now to learn more about our scholarships and installment plans.

 Mental Health

-Crisis Centre BC – If you’re in distress, trained crisis responders are available 24/7.
-Call 1-800-784-2433 or visit Crisis Centre BC for online chat support.
+Crisis Centre BC – Trained crisis responders are available 24/7 by phone at 1-800-784-2433 or online via Crisis Centre BC.

 Career Development